jenkinsci/sematext-plugin/README.md

 ### Sematext App Creation

 To be able to see your Jenkins metrics you have to create [Sematext Account][10] and [Sematext Jenkins App][9] if you didn't do this already.

+### Sematext Agent Installation

+To be able to see your Infrastructure and Jenkins JVM metrics you have to install [Sematext Agent][12]

 ### Plugin Installation